thedynamiclinker/sudocode/lost+found/init/And He Called.md

 0: Or almost nobody.
 They usually just talk about it or assert that ZFC proves such-and-such.
 It's extremely rare to see mathematicians actually working _within_ ZFC as a formal system.

 1: That doesn't seem so bad.
-I mean we programmers rarely write in machine code, but it's sort of the "foundations" of any language that compiles to it, in a sense.
+I mean we programmers don't really write in machine code, like ever.
+But it's sort of the "foundations" of any language that compiles to it, in a sense.

 0: No no, I mean even books about ZFC don't work within ZFC.